cs4s/steam-2019/week-5/presentations/session_end.md

 # Homework Tasks

 - Every week we will ask you to complete Homework
-- Contributes towards your NESA accreditation hours (each week is 1 hour, for a total of 10 hours)
+- Contributes towards your NESA accreditation hours (each week is 2 hours, for a total of 16 hours)
 - After you have finished, please email me and let me know, so I can record this
 - The tasks and links to complete this homework will always be available on the session page, under the *Homework* heading